benjaminbear/docker-ddns-server/README.md

 ![Go version](https://img.shields.io/github/go-mod/go-version/benjaminbear/docker-ddns-server?filename=dyndns%2Fgo.mod)
 ![License](https://img.shields.io/github/license/benjaminbear/docker-ddns-server)

 With docker-ddns-server you can setup your own dynamic DNS server.
-This project is inspired by https://github.com/dprandzioch/docker-ddns .
-In addition to the original version, you can setup and maintain your dyndns entries via simple web ui.
+You can setup and maintain your dyndns entries via simple web ui.
+The application uses its own dns server and has no dependencies to C or the os.
+In general you can compile and run it on every os and architecture supported by the golang compiler.

 <p float="left">
 <img src="https://raw.githubusercontent.com/benjaminbear/docker-ddns-server/master/img/addhost.png" width="285">